-Julie is a partner* at Roper Greyell where she practises in all areas of workplace law, including employment, labour, human rights, workplace investigations & privacy.
+Julie is a partner* at Roper Greyell where she practices in all areas of workplace law, including employment, labour, human rights, workplace investigations & privacy.

-Julie’s approach to working with employers is to be part of their team.
-She trains, writes and speaks on a variety of workplace topics that are of interest to employers.
-She provides clients with ongoing strategic advice to help prevent and ameliorate problems and skillful advocacy in legal proceedings.
+Julie’s approach to working with employers is to be part of their team to help them both reduce risk and achieve their organizational goals.
+She provides clients with strategic advice to help prevent and ameliorate problems that arise and skillfully advocates for clients’ interests in legal proceedings.
 Julie’s goal is to do what is necessary to achieve a result that benefits the client, whether through a negotiated solution or a decision.

-Julie has appeared before various administrative tribunals in Alberta and BC, and at all levels of court in BC.
+Julie has appeared before all levels of court in B.C. and Alberta, as well as various administrative tribunals, including human rights, workers compensation and labour arbitration boards.
 Prior to joining Roper Greyell, she was a clerk at the British Columbia Court of Appeal.

 During her spare time, you can find Julie with her husband, daughter and Border Terrier enjoying local outdoor adventures in the mountains and on the water.
 She loves planning future family adventures in more distant locales, but her favourite BC haunt is Hornby Island.